 Stuck, or blocked emotions cause anxiety and neurotic-behaviours, and also causes dis-ease in the mind and body.

-The body is a metaphor for how we think and feel and our bodies respond to habitual emotional patterns, including ones feelings that are either under-acknowledged or suppressed, and also unchecked internal-dialogue, perhaps on constant rewind.
+The body is a metaphor for how we think and feel and our bodies respond to habitual emotional patterns, including feelings that are under-acknowledged and suppressed, or unchecked internal-dialogue, perhaps on constant rewind.

 If a health-issue arises, either physical or mental, it is our body’s way of asking us to pay greater attention and to listen.